eegg/school-policies-and-procedures/src/safeguarding.rst

 We seek parental permission
-before using photographs of children or their work on the nursery’s website, or in newsletters and other publications.
+before using photographs of children or their work on the nursery’s website, online media or in newsletters and other publications.